 What comes Next?

-I'm currently working for Ancestry ProGenealogists, and I could not be more thrilled!
-The opportunity to do Genealogy for a living is not a common one, and I am ecstatic to be a part of one of the biggest companies which offers genealogical services to the public.
-How incredible!
+I'm currently working for Ancestry ProGenealogists as an Associate Genealogist specializing in Unknown Parentage.
+I have been working for Ancestry since February 2017.
+The opportunity to do Genealogy for a living is not a common one, and I am a part of one of the biggest companies which offers genealogical services to the public.